 He said job creation was important but that technical colleges in the state not producing enough engineers and young qualified technical people for the jobs available, particularly for Electric Boat in Groton.

-Fazio said CT’s unemployment rate was tied for the highest in the country and the rate of economic growth was fourth lowest in the past decade.
+Fazio said Connecticut’s unemployment rate was tied for the highest in the country and the rate of economic growth was fourth lowest in the past decade.
 He blamed the Democrats.

 “They’ve used their power to raise your taxes over and over again,” he said.
 “Connecticut now has the second highest tax rate in the country.”

-“Ryan’s assessment is outdated,” Gevanter said, adding that CT is on the right path.
+“Ryan’s assessment is outdated,” Gevanter said, adding that Connecticut is on the right path.

 She said in July CNBC moved up CT as one of the best places to do business from 35 to 24.